-Demand for plants hit an all-time high over the last couple years, something growers couldn’t have expected.
+Demand for plants and trees hit an all-time high over the last couple years, something growers couldn’t have expected.
 And everything from plastic pots and many of the materials used to make fertilizer are in short supply.

 Good thing we’re resilient in this industry.
 We have to be.
 Much of what we do is dependent upon the weather and time.
 But many people were forced to pivot.
 We were lucky enough to keep doing what we’ve always done.

 There is no green industry supply chain issue that can’t be solved with communication chain solutions.